 Jeh [JRD Tata] reflected this value system in abundance.
 He was a unique personality, never really interested in the nitty-gritty of running a company, occupied as he was with creating a wider idea about what the Tatas should do.
 Contrary to public opinion, Jeh was basically shy and reticent.
 But once you made friends with him he would be warm and candid.

 Jeh could not suffer fools, but he had this extraordinary generosity of heart.
 I remember seeing him, during one of those Bombay bus strikes, stopping his car to give a lift to stranded commuters.
 Then there was this time I went over to his house.
-There was a hell of a racket going on and, when I asked the reason, he said the residence staff were watching television.
+There was a hell of a racket going on and, when I asked the reason, he said the residence staff was watching television.

 The abiding passion of Jeh's life was flight.
 Back in 1982, he was unwell in the run-up to the commemorative Bombay-Karachi flight [a re-enactment of JRD's pioneering airmail flight back in 1932].
 Everybody tried to persuade him to opt out.
 I was dispatched to go and talk to him.
 He greeted me by saying, "Oh, you have arrived.
 They have sent you."
 I said I had come only to see him and he replied, "I know why you are here."
 I went back to Bombay House and I told the people there, "Don't stop him.
 You will kill him if you stop him.
 Make sure there is a co-pilot, a doctor and that there is a plane flying next to his."
 And that's what we did.

 Jeh was a great nationalist (though he spoke English with a lousy French accent).
 He had an intense understanding of the country's problems (consider the interest he took in the population topic) and a wonderful zeal to help India's developmental efforts.
-Successive government placed plenty of trust in him, but Jawaharlal Nehru and Indira Gandhi never followed any of his ideas.
+Successive governments placed plenty of trust in him, but Jawaharlal Nehru and Indira Gandhi never followed any of his ideas.
 That was pretty disheartening for Jeh.
 He was a close friend of Nehru's, but their relationship went a little sour when Jeh objected to the government putting up steel plants.
 And he was extremely disappointed when his airlines was nationalised.